Manipulating polariton condensates by Rashba-Dresselhaus coupling at room temperature: D iscussion

-To summarize, in this work we use the LC filled microcavity to investigate the spin resolved distribution of the polariton condensate in the real space and momentum space at room temperature.
-The RD effect originated from the anisotropy of the LC microcavity modifies the energy bands of the microcavity and splits the polariton condensate in both real and momentum space.
-Our work offers to study the synthetic gauge field and nontrivial band structure based on the polariton condensate in CsPbBr$_3$ microcavity at room temperature.
+In this work we use a LC filled microcavity to demonstrate and investigate the spin resolved distribution of a polariton condensate in real and momentum space at room temperature.
+The RD effect originating from the anisotropy of the LC microcavity splits the polariton condensate in both real and momentum space.
+Our work offers the possibility to study nontrivial band structures \cite{Lagoudakis} based on polariton condensates in a CsPbBr$_3$ microcavity at room temperature and the influence of the RD spin-splitting on nonlinear phenomena, such as solitary waves, optical bistability or multistability, modulational instability, and vortices \cite{Zhai hui, Ma xuekai}.